(Last Updated: July 2021)

 Personal information is information or an opinion (including information or an opinion forming part of a database) from which it is possible to determine someone’s identity.

 The information collected by Golf Australia about a particular person will vary depending on the circumstances of collection.
 It may include, but is not limited to, a person’s contact details (name, email and/or postal address, phone number), date of birth, gender, credit card details, driver’s licence number, passport number, insurance details, or communication history with Golf Australia.

 Sensitive information is a type of personal information that also includes information or an opinion about someone’s:

-• membership of a political association, professional or trade association or trade union;
+- membership in a political association, professional or trade association or trade union;

-If it is reasonably necessary in the circumstances, Golf Australia may also collect sensitive information such as a person’s medical history, nationality, their ethnic background or disabilities.
+If it is reasonably necessary for the circumstances, Golf Australia may also collect sensitive information such as a person’s medical history, nationality, ethnic background or disabilities.

 How does Golf Australia collect personal and sensitive information?

 (a) become a member of a golf club, association or other body which is a member of or affiliated with Golf Australia (Golf Australia Affiliate);

 (b) subscribe to any publication of Golf Australia or a Golf Australia Affiliate, including electronic publications;

 (c) provide details to Golf Australia or a Golf Australia Affiliate in an application, consent form, survey, feedback form or incident report;